Economics 101 --- Principles of Microeconomics

 The ISU Catalog states, "[U]ndergraduate students typically will be expected to spend two hours in preparation outside of class for each lecture or recitation hour."

-For exams, an excused absence may be granted for a medical or family emergency or for military service or for an offiially mandated court appearance, but only with verifiable documentation in each case.
+For exams, an excused absence may be granted for a medical or family emergency or for military service or for an officially mandated court appearance, but only with verifiable documentation in each case.
 If, at the instructor's sole discretion, the physically and/or psychologically disruptive nature of such an absence prevents the student from performing up to his or her ability, the course grade will be determined by weighing more heavily other factors that test the same subject matter.
+(Students who receive an excused absence may still have the learning experience of taking the exam at a later date, but for practice purposes only.)

 Except as provided in Section 10.4.3.1 of the ISU Faculty Handbook, athletic or other extracurricular activities will not be grounds for granting excused absences.
 For a case falling under 10.4.3.1, a written request must be submitted to the professor at least ten days prior to the exam.
 The request must have attached a statement personally written by the university official in overall charge of the activity fully substantiating the basis for the request per the provisions of 10.4.3.1.
 If the request is granted, then pursuant to Section 10.4.3 and prior to the date of absence, the student will be required to submit an alternative format take-home exam, which will be graded to the same academic standards as for the other members of the class.